HarshitHbtu/ATS-Resume-Evaluator-AND-Skill-Gap-Analyzer/README.md

-# 📄 Resume ATS Score Checker
+# 📄 Resume Score Generator

 An web application that analyzes a resume against a Job Description and generates an **ATS compatibility score** using NLP and semantic similarity.